jeremykid/intd491-projects/contributing/index.md

 Then open the local address shown in the terminal and verify:

-- your project appears on the home page,
+- your project appears on `/projects/`,
 - it appears on the correct semester archive page,
 - the poster image loads,
 - the repo/demo links work.